anslan/BGE_biomonitoring_wf/docs/6bioinfo_16S.rst

 Bacteria/16S
 ************

-| This is executable step-by-step pipeline for **rRNA 16S** amplicon data analyses from Illumina sequencing machine.
+| This is executable step-by-step pipeline for **rRNA 16S** amplicon data from Illumina sequencing machine.
 |
-| The **full bioinformatics workflow can be automatically run through** `PipeCraft2 <https://pipecraft2-manual.readthedocs.io/en/latest/>`_ (v1.1.0; releasing this soon, with a tutorial),
-| which implemets also various error handling processes and sequence summary statistics (lacking here in step-by-step code).
+| The **full bioinformatics workflow can be automatically run through** `PipeCraft2 <https://pipecraft2-manual.readthedocs.io/en/latest/>`_ (v1.1.0; releasing this soon, with a tutorial), which implemets also various error handling processes and sequence summary statistics (lacking here in step-by-step code).
 |
 | The bioinformatic workflow results in amplicon sequence variants (ASVs) and well as operational taxonomic units (OTUs).